 How the Community Can Help

 It is estimated that the full restoration of this large ecosystem will require 10 to 15 years to complete and cost anywhere from 1.4 to 1.6 million dollars.
 Currently about $800,000 has been dedicated for the restoration effort by the National Park Service and the Great Lakes Restoration Initiative (2008 – 2014).
-Other funding has been provided by Dune Acres Civic Improvement Foundation, Shirley Heinze Land Trust, Indiana Lake Michigan Coastal Program, and Friends of Indiana Dunes.
-In kind services have been provided by the Town of Dune Acres, The Nature Conservancy, Indiana Dunes Environmental Learning Center and numerous volunteers.
+Other funding has been provided by the Shirley Heinze Land Trust, Indiana Lake Michigan Coastal Program, and Friends of Indiana Dunes.
+In kind services have been provided by the Town of Dune Acres, The Nature Conservancy, Dunes Learning Center and numerous volunteers.

-Indiana Dunes National Lakeshore invites students from grades 4 through 12 to join volunteer programs to become Caretakers of the Dunes.
-There is also a program for high school students called DuneSCOPES.
-The students in these programs can assist park staff in restoration of Cowles Bog Wetland Complex and other lands of Indiana Dunes National Lakeshore.
+Indiana Dunes National Park invites students from grades 4 through 12 to join volunteer programs to become caretakers of the dunes.
+The students in these programs can assist park staff in restoration of Cowles Bog Wetland Complex and other lands of Indiana Dunes National Park.
 Volunteers from local scouting groups, the Hoosier Boys Town, and even employees from local businesses have provided volunteer services.
-Please contact the National Lakeshore if you or your organization would like to participate in our Volunteers in Parks program and assist us with this restoration project.
+Please contact the national park if you or your organization would like to participate in our Volunteers in Parks program and assist us with this restoration project.